tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 - Supports both console output and file logging
 - Implements conditional logging based on the configured log level
 - Provides methods for each log level (debug, info, warn, error)
-- Formats log messages with appropriate color coding
+- Formats log messages with appropriate color coding and timestamps
+- Implements file rotation based on configurable max file size

 ### 5. Usage:
 The Log System can be easily integrated into various parts of the server code, allowing for consistent and centralized logging across the entire application.